Select Page

 In Russian tales, Baba Yaga is portrayed as a hag who flies through the air in a mortar, using the pestle as a rudder and sweeping away the tracks behind her with a broom made of silver birch.
-She lives in a log cabin that either moves around on a pair of dancing chicken legs, is surrounded by a palisade with a skull on each pole, or both.
-The keyhole to her front door is a mouth filled with sharp teeth; the fence outside is made with human bones with skulls on top, often with one pole lacking its skull, leaving space for the hero or heroes.
-In another legend, the hut does not reveal the door until it is told a magical phrase: “Turn your back to the forest, your front to me”.
+She lives in hut that moves around the forests on a pair of dancing chicken legs.
+The keyhole to her front door is a mouth filled with sharp teeth; the fence outside is made with human bones with skulls on top, often with one fence pole lacking its skull, leaving space for the hero or heroes.
+In another legend, Baba Yaga’s Chicken Hut does not reveal the door until it is told a magical phrase: “Turn your back to the forest, your front to me”.

 This beautiful sugar bowl can be used for sugar OR as a hidden sweetening spell.
-Fill with sugar then write anyones name you wish to sweeten to you (lover, boss, a judge) on a shred of paper and use the chimmney spoon to push the namepaper down within.
+Fill with sugar then write anyones name you wish to sweeten to you (lover, boss, a judge) on a shred of paper and use the chimney spoon to push the namepaper / spell / petitions down within.

 Sneaky no?